Department of Choral Studies

 The faculty members participate in many Department’s activities, among others: creation of a new major, Musical Education in the field of Musical Art, and creation of programs’ minima.

-The Choral Department is a unit of the Institute of Choral Conducting, Musical Education, and Dalcroze Technique.
+The Department of Choral Studies is a unit of the Institute of Choral Conducting, Musical Education, and Dalcroze Technique.
 The faculty team consists of eminent choral conductors, pursuing artistic activity in Poland and abroad.
 The main activity is focused on research and education.

 Apart from the eventful concert activity, didactics is a very important part of Department’s mission.
 It is focused on educational process of the future choral conductors, which prepares them for professional work’s assignments.
 Seminars organized by the Department bring support to the educational process as well.
 The faculty members and students have participated already in many seminars led by: Paul Esswood, a world-known countertenor, professor of the Royal Academy in London, Prof. Paolo Scattolin from Bologna Conservatory, Prof. Stefan Parkamn from Uppsala University, Dr Elżbieta Wtorkowska, and Prof. Jadwiga Tritt-Gałęsk.
 The seminars’ series brings an important contribution to the development of interest in the choral art.